Nessumsar/AMS-Project/README.md

 # Future changes
-Project requirement to use API - will
+Project requirement to use API - will be removed.
 Dummy assign center
 Finish comparison DB